QualitativeDataRepository/ssrc-qdr-data-management/pages/pages-root-folder/modules/4/b/b.md

 -   Make data and analytic information FAIR (findable, accessible, interoperable, and reusable, [Wilkinson et al. 2016](https://doi.org/10.1038/sdata.2016.18))
 -   Address concerns about the ethical and legal complications that constrain openness (protection).

-For qualitative research, optimizing proximity entails linking digital data sources (e.g., archival documents, audio-recordings, Interview transcripts, ethnographic field notes) and accompanying materials containing relevant analytic information directly to the relevant passage in a digital publication, and accessible from a journal’s web page (i.e., on the publisher’s platform).
+For qualitative research, optimizing proximity entails linking digital data sources (e.g., archival documents, audio-recordings, interview transcripts, ethnographic field notes) and accompanying materials containing relevant analytic information directly to the relevant passage in a digital publication, and accessible from a journal’s web page (i.e., on the publisher’s platform).

 Rendering data and analytic information FAIR entails tasks such as describing them with the proper metadata and assuring their long-term preservation.
 Data repositories have the expertise and technology to help you to render, and keep, your data FAIR as standards evolve over time.